The Casino de Paris Striptease Theatre Club Story

 Even naughtier Stormy Summers

 With a lot more time on my hands I got the itch again to try a new venture.
 In the past when Ray and I mentioned that we owned the Casino de Paris to strangers, and explained that it was a striptease theatre, sometimes a knowing look would come over their faces and some people who had never even seen our shows would misconstrue, understandably, how the place was run and how professional the whole thing was.
 All they knew of striptease was what they might have read in the gutter press.
-So, Eric decides that he would like to be a legitimate producer and produce a show in a real theatre.
+In fact they thought we were running a ‘knocking shop’!
+So, Eric being Eric, decides that he would like to be a legitimate producer and produce a show in a real theatre.
 Become a ‘proper’ impresario.
 What was I thinking?
 Disaster! ! !
 Oh what a disaster!

 When I was an actor I did a season for nearly a year in weekly rep. at a theatre in Southport, Lancashire.
 The director and producer was a brilliant man called Donald Bodley who ran Southport Rep. with his wife Elizabeth.
 When I finished working there we lost contact with each other.
 Donald was never too enamored with the Theatre in the West End of London.
 He thought it was all too grand and luvvie, duckie!
 He had taken over the running of the Theatre Royal in York and turned it from a run of the mill theatre into one of the leading repertory theatres in England.
 I read in the Stage Newspaper that he was retiring.
 After several meetings, we agreed to go into business together 50/50, with me supplying all the money and he his expertise in the Theatre as a director.
 Maybe it was just that we had a clash of temperaments, but it just didn’t work out.
+He was so used to the Arts Council that he thought money just grew on trees.
 The company folded after the very first production, which was Stringers Last Stand, a kitchen sink drama by Stan Barstow.
 It starred Wilfred Pickles and Mavis Bunnage and was brilliantly directed by Donald.
+But who wants to see a bloody kitchen sink drama?
+No one!

 Ugh!
 So much for me trying to be legit!
 It was another loss with more money thrown out of the window.
 Well, back to the Casino de Paris and the Striptease business.
 How Ray ever put up with all these bleeps that I made, I have no idea!
 Still, there had been Singapore, and that was a success.
 All this time I was still seeing Robert Harbin and talking about magic.
 It was he who proposed me for membership of the Magic Circle.
 More magic all the time, it just intrigued me, and all the time Robert was becoming my mentor.
 On the 2nd of July 1973 we opened a new production of the “Body Revue.”
 It was another smash success!
 As always, I tried to have a little magic number in the Show.
 This time I made the magic in the form of “Black Art” with things floating about and the girl losing her clothes.